litterat/litterat/litterat-theory.md

  * Product type : A compound data structure that combines atoms and other types.
  * Sum type : Specify allowed choices between valid types.
  * Atomic values : the underlying data concepts to be transferred (boolean, numbers, string, dates, etc)
+ * Annotations : Adding another dimension to data schemas.
+The sticky note of data structures allowing additional information to be associated with specific data.

 That's it, there isn't a lot of complexity when you boil down schema design to these fundamental concepts.
 By exploring each of these concepts in detail, and understanding the extents of each of the concepts, it will be possible to build a better abstract model for serialization.

-In addition to the above, there's a couple of more advanced concepts that will also be explored.

-  * Complex validation : Adding case statements to product type validation to allow interactions between fields.
+In addition to the above, there's one more advanced concepts that will also be explored.
+Complex validationa adds case statements to product type validation to allow interactions between fields.
 For example, if a boolean value is true then choose type X from a set of sum types.
-  * Annotations : Adding another dimension to data schemas.
-The sticky note of data structures allowing additional information to be associated with specific data.

 ### Schema reference material